semgrep/testo/docsrc/howtos/index.md

 When such a test fails, the location of the `assert ...` expression is shown to the user.
-The advantage over using a dedicated function like `Alcotest.check` is that it's a little quicker to write and simpler to understand.
+The advantage over using a dedicated function like `Testo.check` is that it's a little quicker to write and simpler to understand.
 The main disadvantage is that the expected and actual values are not printed.
 In this case, it's best